bprollinson/ripal/README.md

   * Map the combination of the transition symbol and the current state to a goto action corresponding to the next state in the transition
 * Return the parse table

+### Step 3: Convert Parse Tree into Parse Table (SLR1)

+Follow the same steps as is done for LR0, with the change noted below.

+When construcing the parse table:
+* For each production in the current state's set in the form A -> prefix.
+  * Map the combination of each terminal node in the context-free grammar plus the end of string node that fall within the follow set of A and the current state to a reduce action corresponding to the production index

 ### Step 4: Attempt to Match String using Parse Table (LL1)

 * If the provided context-free-grammar has no rules, reject